Estimated reading time: 3 minutes

-Fixed assets such as equipment, machinery, software, computers and vehicles help small businesses operate efficiently and generate income.
-In addition, fixed assets give small businesses a nice bonus when they file their income taxes.
-We are referring to bonus depreciation, which is a tax incentive that allows small businesses to write off a specific percentage of the purchase price of eligible assets and property.
+Fixed assets such as equipment, machinery, software, computers, and vehicles help small businesses operate efficiently and generate income.
+In addition, fixed assets present companies with a nice bonus when they file their income taxes.
+We are referring to bonus depreciation, a tax incentive that allows small businesses to write off a specific percentage of the purchase price of eligible assets and property.
 If you do not fully understand what bonus depreciation is or how it works, this blog post from Balboa Capital is for you.
 It has all of the information you need to know about bonus depreciation.

-The year was 2002, and the United States was rebounding from a slight recession that began in 2001.
+The year was 2002, and the United States rebounded from a slight recession in 2001.
 To help boost the economy and increase business spending, Congress introduced the Job Creation and Worker Assistance Act, which included a new tax incentive called bonus depreciation.
-Small business owners who elected to use bonus depreciation were able to write off 30% of the cost of certain qualifying assets.
-Bonus depreciation was an instant hit with small business owners, and our government took notice and increased the bonus depreciation rate to 50% in 2003.
+As reported by Forbes, small business owners elected to use it could write off 30% of the cost of certain qualifying assets¹.
+It was an instant hit with small business owners, and our government took notice and increased the rate to 50% in 2003.

-Over the years, bonus depreciation rules and rates have gone through a number of changes.
-For example, qualifying assets needed to be purchased and placed into business service during specific time frames in order to be eligible for bonus depreciation.
-When new economic stimulus packages were introduced, such as the Protecting Americans from Tax Hikes (PATH) Act or the Tax Cuts and Jobs Act, the bonus depreciation percentage rates were revised.
+Over the years, the rules and rates have gone through several changes.
+For example, eligible assets needed to be purchased and placed into business service during specific time frames to be eligible.
+In addition, the percentage rates were revised when new economic stimulus packages were introduced, such as the Protecting Americans from Tax Hikes (PATH) Act or the Tax Cuts and Jobs Act.

 |Scheduled bonus depreciation rate by year|